 Some contend that boards of directors and management are not adequately responding to the decline in long term growth, and that their roles and responsibilities should be the focus for reform.
 Others point to the rise of activist hedge funds as increasing short term demands.
-The goal of this gathering is to determine the best governance path forward for shareholders, directors, and management under these circumstances to assure needed long term growth.
+The goal of this gathering was to determine the best governance path forward for shareholders, directors, and management under these circumstances to assure needed long term growth.

 Information Regarding New York CLE Credits: